Erna Spoorenberg: Life

 Returning to the Netherlands, she was eventually offered a contract with De Nederlandse Opera for 25 performances per season.
 Her debut on 15 September 1955 was as Violetta in La traviata.
 Her insecure position there entailed that she had to work abroad for opera roles.
 She performed in Hamburg and Berlin and concert tours throughout Europe.
 In 1963 and 1965, she toured the Soviet Union, appearing at the Kirov and the Bolshoi Theatre.
 In 1968, she debuted in the United States.

-In parallel to her opera career, she gave many recitals, often with Geza Frid, and also as a soloist.
+In parallel to her opera career, she gave many recitals, often with Géza Frid, and also as a soloist.
 In a 1957 recording of Bach's St Matthew Passion with De Nederlandse Bachvereniging, conducted by Anthon van der Horst, she was the soprano soloist.
 On 16 April 1970, she made her final appearance at De Nederlandse Opera as Konstanze in Die Entführung aus dem Serail.

 In the early 1970s, Spoorenberg was injured in a car accident, in which her rib cage was crushed.
 After six months in hospital, she trained intensively to restore her breathing technique.
 The accident influenced her decision to work closer to home and she became mainly a singing teacher.
 From 1970 to 1977, she taught at the Royal Academy in Brussels, and from 1971 to 1988 in the Sweelinck Academy of Music in Amsterdam.
 After 1978, she worked as a private teacher.